-From diving the third-largest coral barrier reef in the world to bar hopping down quirky Duval St here is our list of the best things to do in Key West, Florida!
+From diving the third-largest coral barrier reef in the world to bar hopping down quirky Duval St here is our list of the best things to do in Key West Florida!

-Key West is the southernmost city of the United States and a top tourist destination in Florida.
+Key West is the southernmost city of the United States and a top tourist destination in South Florida.

-Known for its tropical breezes, tranquil turquoise waters and laid back Caribbean vibe, the small island is a mecca for outdoor enthusiasts with a multitude of things to do.
+Known for its tropical breezes, tranquil turquoise waters, and laid-back Caribbean vibe, the small island is a mecca for outdoor enthusiasts with a multitude of things to do.

 There are rumours that pirates used the island as a smuggling point in the 1700s.